-The Office of Disability Services has a collection of assistive technology and a computer lab with assistive application located on the 9th floor of 73 Tremont.
+The Office of Disability Services has an assistive technology lab located on the 7th floor of 73 Tremont and an additional computer site located on the 5th floor of the Sawyer Building.
 Students registered with the Office of Disability Services are permitted to use any of the assistive technology available.
 Certain pieces of technology are available for loan on a semester by semester basis, when available.
 The Office of Disability Services currently has the following technology available for use by our students, and we frequently purchase new technology as the needs of our students change.
 Please check with ODS to see what we have available.
-A sample of technology we have available is as follows: